samsrf/samsrf/ReadMe.md

 ### Version 9.0 (??-07-2022)
 - **Complete overhaul of forward-model time course prediction!** (DSS)
+- Removed time course animation tool as no longer compatible with algorithm (DSS)
+- ViewApertures tool for now only works for movie apertures (DSS)

 ### Version 8.4 (25-06-2022)
 - Added option to model compressive spatial summation in pRF fine-fit (DSS)